yael1019/022023-05-react-useeffect-and-fetching/README.md

 Begin with `npm install` and `npm start`

 In a seperate terminal tab you can run the json-server with `npm run server`.
+This works because we added a new script called `server` in our `package.json'.

 Your endpoints are `http://localhost:3002/raccoons` and `http://localhost:3002/comics`.